vanHeemstraSystems/node-red-headstart/README.md

 Open your web browser to the address shown (for example, http://127.0.0.1:1880) and you should see the default Node-RED screen:

-**NOTE**: On Linux Academy Cloud Playground server you will have to open the Graphical Terminal from the Actions menu of Server-Node-RED to open a browser.
+**NOTE**: On Linux Academy Cloud Playground server you will have to open the Graphical Shell from the Actions menu of Server-Node-RED to open a browser.

+... more